alan-turing-institute/arc-model-similarities-phase-2/scripts/README.md

 Please note in particular that the account name (passed to the generation script via `--account_name`) argument is specific to our HPC and may not be required for your usage.

 ### Transfer Attack Requirements

+The slurm scripts generated for the transfer attacks contain some arguments specific to our HPC, and the templates will likely need some modifications to be appropriate to your own usage.
+See our [transfer attack template](/scripts/templates/slurm-attack-template.sh) for specific arguments.

 For the transfer attack scripts to work, you will need models with the correct names and IDs on your wandb account.